franklesniak/ads-b-setup/README.md

 In addition to the core bill of materials, you will need some additional hardware to support your RetroPie build.

-- A **microSD card** is required even if you are planning a build that uses SSD or NVMe storage.
-A microSD card is used to load Raspberry Pi OS Lite and update the firmware of your Raspberry Pi.
-  - Pretty much any microSD card will do as long as the capacity is greater or equal to 8 GB.
-  - If you need to purchase a smaller, lower-cost microSD card **for the sole purpose of updating the Raspberry Pi's firmware**, I recommend this 64 GB one from SanDisk: [SanDisk Ultra 64GB microSD UHS-I Card with A1 Performance Rating - Affiliate Link](https://amzn.to/47j14ET).
   - If you are building a RetroPie system and planning to use the microSD card for storage (as opposed to a SATA or NVMe SSD), you are going to want a larger card.
 In this case, I recommend this SanDisk Ultra 1.5TB one: [SanDisk Ultra 1.5TB microSDXC UHS-I card with A1 Performance Rating - Affiliate Link](https://amzn.to/41JNZmH).
 Or, for a slightly faster microSD card, get one with an A2 performance rating and slightly less capacity like this Lexar 1TB one: [Lexar PLAY 1TB microSDXC UHS-I card with A2 Performance Rating - Affiliate Link](https://amzn.to/3vqAqwo).